Transaction Retry Architecture With Retry Coordinator

 18446744073709551616 -

-Partition size per node:
+Partition size per node (4 nodes):

 4611686018427387904